 - freshly ground pepper

-- If you can, place all chicken to one side of cookie sheet leaving room to add asparagus the last ten minutes of cooking.
-Place in oven and cook for 35 minutes.
-If chicken breast are really large you may need to cook 5 minutes longer.
+If you can, place all chicken to one side of cookie sheet leaving room to add asparagus the last ten minutes of cooking.
+Place in oven and cook for 30-35 minutes.
+(Check at 30 minutes, if cooked through, remove.
+If chicken breast are really large you may need to cook 5 minutes longer.)
 While chicken cooks prepare cream sauce and asparagus.

-- Place asparagus on plate, top with chicken.
+Place asparagus on plate, top with chicken.
 You can either leave the breast whole or slice into pinwheels so the stuffing can be seen.
-Drizzle with cream sauce, garnish with remaining chopped dill and serve!
+Drizzle each chicken breast with a 1/4 cup cream sauce, garnish with remaining chopped dill and serve!

 MAY I PLEASE ASK A FAVOR?